Find out about the unique collaboration between a Broadway actress and a Prevention Specialist:

 Stephanie Brooks holds a Master of Arts degree in Counseling and Psychology from Bowie State University, and is currently a doctoral candidate at the University of Washington.
 She resides in the State of Washington.

-As the Co-Director of Theatrical Prevention Education and Director of Military Education, Janine DiVita has led Sexual Harassment and Assault Prevention workshops at various Army bases such as Fort Campbell, Fort Bragg, Fort Carson, and Joint Base Lewis-McChord.
+As Director of Military Education, Janine DiVita has led Sexual Harassment and Assault Prevention workshops at various Army bases such as Fort Campbell, Fort Bragg, Fort Carson, and Joint Base Lewis-McChord.

 Aligning the Army’s Core Values with personal responsibility; lessons in situational improvisation, active listening, character and personal values development, effective communication, pro-active bystander intervention, and consent are taught to by means of a custom interactive narrative and script with objectives to inspire, influence, and help strengthen social awareness about ending sexual harassment and assault within the military population and beyond.
 DiVita has written and staged original group and individual theatrical and improvisational performances for close to a decade.
 She delivers emotionally powerful messages to audiences and participants alike and uses dramatic skills to connect, educate, and motivate.